kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 step towards making Kubernetes quantum-safe, seemingly without a major announcement or dedicated KEP.

-## The Go Version Mismatch Pitfall
+## The Go version mismatch pitfall

 An interesting wrinkle emerged with Go versions 1.23 and 1.24.
 Go 1.23 included experimental support for a draft version of `ML-KEM`, identified as